deib-polimi/hegira-generator/README.md

 - persistence.xml
 - queue.xml

-since `persistence.xml` has been already configured to connect to the remote Datastore instance, the only relevant file to be checked is the `migration.xml` file.
+since `persistence.xml` has been already configured for the remote Datastore instance, the only relevant file to be checked is the `migration.xml` file.
 For the possible configuration available check the [template file](https://github.com/Arci/modaclouds-cpim-library/blob/master/templates/migration-template.xml).

+Note that the sequence number range will be changed at runtime in order to limit the number of requests to zookeeper.
+The runtime range will be _twice the amount_ of entities to generate unless the case in which is greater than 100, in which will be limited to 100.